This was painful – literally!

 By April, both of my Drunk Elephant products – the C-Firma Day Serum and the T.L.C.
 Framboos Glycol Night Serum had expired.
 The Day Serum has an expiry date of six months after opening, while the Night Serum has a shelf life of twelve months.
 I started using the Night Serum in April 2017 and the Day Serum in August of 2017.
 Despite my heavy usage, I still had quite a bit of product left in each tube.

-Since I was still seeing positive differences in my skin texture, pore size, and overall brightness, I decided to keep using both products with the hope that I would finish both serums before the end of 2018.
-In hindsight, I would never recommend that anyone use a chemical exfoliant or chemical serum past the expiry date, regardless of how the product may look or how much was spent.
+Since I was still seeing positive differences in my skin texture, pore size, and overall brightness, I kept using both products with the hope that I would finish both serums.
+In hindsight, I would never recommend that anyone use a chemical exfoliant or chemical serum past the expiry date.

 At the end of April, I finally finished my First Aid Beauty Triple Remedy AM Gel Cream.
 Rather than buying a new eye cream, I decided to use the Strivectin Eye Cream in the mornings and evenings.

 To keep it simple, both the eye cream and moisturizer caused inflammation on my cheeks when the products interacted with one another and with my facial serums.
-Not only did my skin burn, but it swelled and turned bright red.
-My pores looked engorged and the inflamed skin was hot to the touch.
+My skin burned, swelled, and turned bright red.
+My pores looked engorged.
+The inflamed skin was hot to the touch.
 This lasted for two days.

-The following week, my skin was quite sensitive even after the visible signs of inflammation calmed.
-However, when I tried to reintegrate some products back into my routine, my skin continued to burn.
-Thus, I stopped following my skincare routine and could not wear foundation for two weeks.
+The following week my skin was still sensitive even after the visible signs of inflammation calmed.
+When I tried to apply other product, my skin continued to burn.
+For two weeks, I stopped following my skincare routine, nor could I wear foundation.

-Finally, since I was feeling paranoid about the potential for another bad reaction, I decided to do a skincare collection declutter- removing any other items that expired.
+Since I was feeling paranoid about the potential for another bad reaction, I knew it was time for a declutter.
+In total I decluttered $220 worth of skincare products.